shiwano/errdef/README.md

 ### Panic Handling

 `errdef` provides a convenient way to convert panics into structured errors, ensuring that even unexpected failures are handled consistently.

-The `CapturePanic` method on a `Definition` is designed to be used in a `defer` block.
-It captures the panic value and stack trace, and wraps them in a structured `errdef.Error`.
-The resulting error has `errdef.PanicError` as cause, allowing you to access the original panic value.

 ```go
 var ErrPanic = errdef.Define("panic", errdef.HTTPStatus(500))